tamberg/fhnw-phycom/00_SyllabusAndOverview/README.md

 - Tools — which tools you can use to get some hands-on experience.
 - Skills — what you can learn by doing it yourself and with others.
 - Resources — where you find additional, high quality information.

++

+### Materials

+- [Template repo](https://github.com/tamberg/fhnw-phycom), as a starting point
+- Box of tools per team, to be returned
+- Making materials, to be used responsibly

 ### Audience
 - This course can be attedned by students from both, [HSI](https://fhnw.ch/hsi) and [HTU](https://fhnw.ch/htu).